openstack/ceilometer/doc/source/glossary.rst

    data store
      Storage system for recording data collected by ceilometer.

-   http callback
-     HTTP callback is used for calling a predefined URL, whenever an alarm has been set off.
-The payload of the request contains all the details of why the alarm was triggered.

-   log
-     Logging is one of the alarm actions that is useful mostly for debugging, it stores the alarms in a log file.

    meter
      The measurements tracked for a resource.
 For example, an instance has